GluuFederation/docs-oxd-prod/docs/sources/tutorial/index.md

 ## Creating Client and Registering Site to Oxd Server

-Before start working on oxd-server, we need two settings on Gluu Server
+Before start working on `oxd-server`, we need two settings on Gluu Server

 * Enable dynamic registration of clients: **Configuration->Manage Custom Script**, click on **Client Registration** tab and and enable `client_registration` script, and